 Here is the next installment in our Reader’s Questions Series, which highlight questions emailed to me by you, the readers of Money Q&A. This time, we’re talking about income replacement with dividends when you retire.
 Be sure to find out at the end of this article how you can receive a free copy of Dave Ramsey’s book, The Total Money Makeover.
 If you’re not familiar with Dave Ramsey’s book, you should run right out and get it.
 It is one of the best personal finance books that everyone should read.
 Now….on to our … [Read more...] about Can You Still Contribute to Retirement Plans After Retiring?

 Whether you are looking for a great present for a loved one this holiday season or just want to learn more about taking control of your finances, any of these ten personal finance books listed below are a great choice.
 In fact, they should already be on your bookshelf or nightstand.
 These are the top ten personal finance books that everyone should read.
-The best personal finance books: The Total Money Makeover The Automatic Millionaire The Intelligent Investor The Millionaire Next Door The Other 8 Hours (TIPS) The … [Read more...] about The Top 10 Personal Finance Books That You’ve Got to Read!
+The best personal finance books: The Total Money Makeover The Automatic Millionaire The Intelligent Investor The Millionaire Next Door The Other 8 Hours (TIPS) The … [Read more...] about The Best Personal Finance Books that Must Be on Your Bookshelf!

 You may unnecessarily be paying the equivalent of five Porsche sports cars to the finance industry over your working life!
 Check out this investing video series on www.kroijer.com by Lars Kroijer, who used to run a hedge fund in London and wrote the book, "Investing Demystified: How to Invest Without Speculation and Sleepless Nights".
 Basically, it says you can’t beat the market, and explain why that is important.
 It’s as easy as watching a cute cat video online, except it’s about index funds!
 But if you spend six minutes watching the first … [Read more...] about Investing Demystified – A Five Video Series from Popular Investing Book